VirgilSecurity/virgil-crypto-javascript/README.md

 Combines encryption in a single step with message authentication.
 Signs the data using the private key and encrypts the signed message using the public key (or public keys depending on the number of arguments passed).

+The `privateKey` argument can be a Buffer or an object.
+If `privateKey` is a Buffer, it is treated as a raw private key with no password.
+If `privateKey` is an object it is interpreted as a hash containing three properties:

+- privateKey (Buffer): The private key value.
+- \[password\] (Buffer): Optional password if the private key is encrypted.
+- \[recipientId\] (Buffer): Optional.
+Recipient Id is used to identify the signing key for cases when you later want to verify the signature with any of the several possible public keys.

 #### Arguments

 * data (Buffer): The data to sign and encrypt.
+* privateKey | privateKeyInfo: Either one of the following
-* privateKey (Buffer): The private key to use for signature generation.
+	- privateKey (Buffer): The raw private key with no password.
+	- privateKeyInfo ({privateKey: Buffer, password: Buffer, recipientId: Buffer}): A hash with three properties:
+	`privateKey`, `password` and `recipientId`.
-* recipientId|recipients: Either one of the following
+* recipientId | recipients: Either one of the following
 	- recipientId (Buffer): The identifier of the intended recipient.
 	- recipients (Array.\<{recipientId: Buffer, publicKey: Buffer}\>): Array of recipient ids with corresponding public keys to use for encryption.